philrz/super/docs/language/operators/aggregate.md

-In the first four forms, the `aggregate` operator consumes all of its input, applies an [aggregate function](../aggregates/_index.md) to each input value optionally filtered by a `where` clause and/or organized with the group-by keys specified after the `by` keyword, and at the end of input produces one or more aggregations for each unique set of group-by key values.
+In the first four forms, the `aggregate` operator consumes all of its input, applies an [aggregate function](../aggregates/_index.md) to each input value optionally filtered by a `where` clause and/or organized with the grouping keys specified after the `by` keyword, and at the end of input produces one or more aggregations for each unique set of grouping key values.

-In the final form, `aggregate` consumes all of its input, then outputs each unique combination of values of the group-by keys specified after the `by` keyword.
+In the final form, `aggregate` consumes all of its input, then outputs each unique combination of values of the grouping keys specified after the `by` keyword.

 The `aggregate` keyword is optional since it is an